 Anyways, now that Potter was staying, I didn’t want to waste any more time.
-In light of… er, recent developments (ie. me being labled as criminal by my government), I was more eager than ever to get my hands on those files.
+In light of… er, recent developments (ie. me being branded as criminal by my government), I was more eager than ever to get my hands on those files.
 And with Debbie’s explicit permission, I had dragged Potter out of the house the very next day.

 Which explained why we were now making our way to the Ministry, snapping at each other just like old times.
 Gone was the tender moment we had shared in the hallway.
 It was back to bickering, flinging angry words at each other, dirty glares and snippy remarks.

-Dad had of course tried to come with — he hadn’t reacted well to the news about my being a wanted felon, surprisingly enough — but I’d managed to convince him to stay home.
+Dad had of course tried to come with — he hadn’t reacted well to the news about me being a wanted felon, surprisingly enough — but I’d managed to convince him to stay home.

 I was going to be fine.
-I was in disguise, after all — with the help of Debbie’s wand, I now had a long sheet of platinum blonde hair.
-My nose had been magically molded into a perfect ski-slope instead of its usual button shape.
+I was in disguise, after all — with the help of Debbie’s wand, I now had a long sheet of platinum blonde hair, and my nose had been magically molded into a perfect ski-slope instead of its usual button shape.
 Throw in some of Debbie’s pink, formfitting clothes, and there was no recognizing me.

-I’d also told my Dad that Potter would be enough protection—which, after taking a glance at Potter’s broad, Quidditch-playing frame, Dad seemed to grudgingly agree with.
+I’d also told my dad that Potter would be enough protection.
+Something which, after taking a glance at Potter’s broad, Quidditch-playing frame, he seemed to grudgingly agree with.
 Reluctantly, he let us go.

 After all, we were only looking for a couple files.
-We’d be in and then out.
+We’d be in and out in ten minutes.
 An easy job.

 Or it was supposed to be, at least.

-“Besides,” I declared snootily as I turned away from a glowering Potter, unable to let it go.
+“Besides,” I declared snootily as I turned away from a glowering Potter, unable to let the argument go.
 As always, I had to have the last word.
 “It’s not my fault my dad doesn’t like you.”

-“Yes, a very tasteful and witty joke that was sadly lost on an unappreciative audience,” I said brusquely.
+“Yes — a delightfully witty joke that had sadly been wasted on an unappreciative audience,” I said nonchalantly.
 “Oh, there it is!”

-Voice peaking in excitement, I threw out my arm to gesture to the red phone booth across the street.
-One of the secret entrances to the Ministry, I remembered coming to this phonebooth with my dad when I was younger for Bring Your Daughter to Work day.
-I could still remember my tiny hand clasped in his, bouncing in excitement at the prospect of seeing what Daddy’s work was really like.
+Voice peaking in excitement, I threw out my arm to gesture towards the red phone booth across the street.
+It was one of the many secret entrances to the Ministry, and I remembered coming to this phone booth with my dad when I was younger during Bring Your Child to Work day.
+I could still recall my tiny hand clasped in his, bouncing in excitement at the prospect of seeing what Daddy’s work was really like.

 Paying no heed to the cars bustling down the street, I crossed the road in swift, brisk strides.
 Potter, muttering a dark, “Jesus Christ,” followed suit.

-I swung open the creaky door, marching into the cramped space, and wasted no time in grabbing the phone and punching a few choice buttons.
+I swung open the creaky door, marching into the cramped space, and wasted no time in grabbing the phone and punching a certain combination of buttons.
 “Okay, so Debbie said the office with the files is on the third floor,” I threw over my shoulder.
 “We should get there as soon as possible.
 The less people we talk to, the better.
 I don’t want to risk anything and — oh.”

-Potter stared at me for a moment — and then his eyes glinted with a sudden spark of understanding, the beginnings of a smirk tugging at his lips.
+Potter stared blankly at me for a moment — and then his eyes took on a sudden spark of understanding as he seemed to realize my discomfort, the beginnings of a smirk tugging at his lips.

 “Something wrong?”
-His voice was dark, hoarse, rough around the edges.
-“You look nervous, Bennett.”
+His tone was dark, hoarse, rough around the edges.

-And in one of those typical, cheesy-romcom-movie moves, Potter gently brushed a golden lock of hair out of my face.
-I gulped.
-Audibly.
+I stood as still as possible, trying not to blink or flinch or even breathe as, in one of those typical, cheesy-romcom-movie moves, Potter gently brushed a golden lock of hair out of my face.